 "My introduction class instructor, YanPei Chao, was more than an instructor; he became a mentor."

 UC Berkeley Extension's construction, environmental management, HVAC and facilities management courses are ideal for those seeking job-enhancing knowledge and individuals transitioning careers.
-Learn how sustainable practices like LEED v4 and innovations such as building information modeling (BIM) are driving changes in the construction, mechanical design and facilities fields.
+Learn how sustainable practices and innovations are driving changes in the construction, mechanical design and facilities fields.
 Learn the latest developments in ISO 1400, sustainability economics, environmental law, regulatory compliance and managing sustainable change within an organization.
 Instructors with extensive experience at top firms ensure an education that you can apply on the job.
 Evening, weekend and online courses offer the flexibility that fits your busy schedule.
-Courses are held in Berkeley, San Francisco, Belmont and online.

 Professional certificates are the highest level of academic achievement from UC Berkeley Extension.
 Specialized programs of study provide focused subject concentrations to develop skills within specific disciplines.
 Learn more.

 "Construction is always going through cycles.
 You have to adjust yourself to the market.
 Successful companies are busy whether or not the market is slow."

 "The constant challenge in academia is to find the right balance, where the information taught in classrooms is relevant to actual industry situations.
 My approach allows students to learn the basic concepts and terminology, and exposes them to three of the most common BIM tools that they'll encounter in the design and construction industry."

 "Typically, Enterprise Risk Management (ERM) is being adopted by well-established companies that want to improve their internal operations.
 Oddly enough, while those mature companies are installing ERM, it is actually best suited for small growing contractors because those contractors are the ones who truly need to improve their business practices."